For many of us, ditching our 9-5 and traveling the world is the ultimate dream. But is it a realistic one?

 If you love writing, freelance writing is an obvious choice for starting your career online.
 More and more companies are increasing their online marketing budgets and they need talented individuals to create compelling content that will further their business.
 Whatever your field of expertise or interest, there’s bound to be freelance writing work available.
 In fact, you might even be surprised about some of the obscure fields you can find work in!

 Contrary to what you may have heard, writers actually CAN earn money.
 And lots of it.
 Many freelance writers earn 6 figures.
-Of course, you can’t expect to earn that much right away, unless you have tons of experience.
-If you’re starting as a complete newbie, it would be reasonable to earn anywhere from $20k to $60k in your first year, though, it’s entirely possible that you will earn more!
+Of course, you can’t expect to earn that much immediately unless you have tons of experience.
+If you’re starting as a complete newbie, it would be reasonable to earn anywhere from $20k to $60k in your first year, though it’s entirely possible that you will earn more!

 The most important skills to be a successful freelance writer are good spelling and grammar (or good editing skills), and a love for writing.
 If you love writing but don’t feel like you’re particularly good at it, don’t worry, you can always improve your skills!
 Just get started and work on getting better along the way.